CarlaFernandez/PSO-Clustering/README.md

 * Implement PSO algorithm: particles move towards better fitness values

+* Graphical representation of document vectors and centroid vector in space using PCA

 ## Core: To-Do

-* Graphical representation of particle's positions in space
+* See why fitness values don't improve from the first iteration
 * Different stopping conditions
 * Optimize to provide support for more files (SVD?)